 There are also cruise ships visiting Greenland in summer, but those are usually Arctic cruises that cost a whole lot more than ‘regular’ cruises.

 You can easily visit Iceland by car.
-Infrastructure is good and while public transportation outside of Reykjavik is still limited, there are plenty of options ranging from self-drive trips to 1-day excursions or organized multi-day group tours.
+Infrastructure is good and while public transportation outside of Reykjavik is still a bit limited, there are plenty of options ranging from self-drive trips to 1-day excursions or organized multi-day group tours.
 You can drive the entire Ring Road of Iceland on your own and you’ll find excellent facilities everywhere you go.

 Traveling around Greenland is a very different story.
 There are no roads between settlements in Greenland, so you have to visit each place separately and then either fly or take a boat between different towns.